gabrer/whisperdesk/README-Windows.md

 ```

 Then rebuild. **No Hugging Face token is required** for SpeechBrain models - they're public.

+**Note:** If you're using an already-built executable and can't rebuild, the runtime patch should handle this automatically on next run.

 ### Model downloads hang or freeze